Phone Number: 01224 460 101

 The Duty to Manage training course allows the staff to identify the risks to ill-health and start putting prevention tactics and precautions into practice to pass on to their employees that work in such premises.

-Dedicated asbestos specialists at ASTEC Consultants Ltd can offer you an excellent opportunity to undertake the Duty to Manage Asbestos (Appointed Person) training course through two key routes.
+Dedicated asbestos specialists at ASTEC Consultants Ltd can offer you an excellent opportunity to undertake the Duty to Manage Asbestos (Asbestos Appointed Person) training course through two key routes.

 You can have the traditional face-to-face training that will allow you to put in more practical training and have discussions about the topics.
 Or you may wish to take our industry-leading online e-learning version.